Franz Konrad (SS officer): Career

 In June 1941, Franz Konrad was attached to Hermann Fegelein's cavalry and involved in Operation Barbarossa.
 In July 1941, he was promoted to the rank of SS-Obersturmführer.
 In July 1942 he returned to Warsaw and became an administrative manager for the acquisition of Jewish property and chattels in the Warsaw Ghetto where he earned the nickname "the King of the Warsaw Ghetto".
 This was under the direct supervision of SS and Police Leader (SS und Polizeiführer) in Warschau SS-Oberführer Ferdinand von Sammern-Frankenegg, who was responsible for the requisition, sorting and routing of Jewish assets, funds, equipment and machinery.
 In Warsaw he is "alleged to have kept the Polish aristocrat Countess Barbara Kalewska as his personal mistress."

 On 1 April 1943 Konrad was reassigned to the SS and Police Leader (SS und Polizeiführer) in Lublin SS-Gruppenführer Odilo Globocnik and employed in the Ostindustrie GmbH.
 From there, he returned to SS and Police Leader (SS und Polizeiführer) in Warschau SS-Oberführer Ferdinand von Sammern-Frankenegg in the Warsaw Ghetto.
 During the 1943 Warsaw Ghetto uprising Konrad took part in the crackdown.
 In the rest of 1943 Konrad was busy with the review of the POW camp at Włodawa which was transformed into a labor camp.
 In addition he was involved with the acquisition of valuables in the Białystok Ghetto, and also the relocation of the machinery in the rest of the Warsaw Ghetto.
-At the end of 1943 Konrad finished his work for Ostindustrie GmbH and from 3 January 1944 onwards Franz Konard was employed as administrative head of the SS office in Schloss Fischhorn near Zell am See.
+At the end of 1943 Konrad finished his work for Ostindustrie GmbH and from 3 January 1944 onwards Franz Konrad was employed as administrative head of the SS office in Schloss Fischhorn near Zell am See.
 In February 1944 he was promoted to SS-Hauptsturmführer.
 He is alleged to have maintained Martha von Broskowitz as both personal secretary and mistress there.

 On 5 May 1945 Spacil met up with SS Hauptsturmführer Franz Konrad at the village of Mittensill near Taxenbach and gave him a substantial sum of Reichsbank currency.
 This was mostly money from the Berlin Reichsbank intended for some use after the war while some of the cash was apparently distributed loosely to senior Gestapo and SS officers in the vicinity to pay German soldiers their wages.

 Postwar

-After the war, Konrad was arrested and convicted in the trial of SS-Gruppenführer Jürgen Stroop for participating in the liquidation of the Warsaw ghetto.
-On 6 March 1952 Konrad was executed by hanging in Warsaw together with Stroop.
+After the war, Konrad was arrested and convicted in a joint trial with SS-Gruppenführer Jürgen Stroop for participating in the liquidation of the Warsaw ghetto.
+During his trial, Konrad claimed to have taken photographs during the uprising only so that he could complain about Stroop's brutality to Hitler.
+The court did not accept this claim.
+Convicted of personally murdering seven Jews and deporting 1,000 others to death camps, Konrad was sentenced to death.
+He was executed by hanging in Warsaw together with Stroop on 6 March 1952.